stevestar888/1x1-networking-questions/README.md

 -	How do you navigate "internal politics" of the office?
 - Do you prefer WFH or in office better?
 Why?
 - What event (or series of events) have contributed to your growth the most.
+- What has been your most fun/engaging project?

 ## Organization / Campus Specific
 - Where are the best places to hang out?
 To grab a bite to eat?